 When tabu search takes steps it creates tabu's.
 It does not accept a move as the next step if that move breaks tabu.
 Drools Planner implements several tabu types:

-Solution tabu makes recently visited solutions tabu.
+• Solution tabu makes recently visited solutions tabu.
 It does not accept a move that leads to one of those solutions.
 If you can spare the memory, don't be cheap on the tabu size.
-We recommend this type of tabu because it tends to give the best results and requires little or no tweaking.